idoenkaer/Project-Underwhere-LiDAR/CONTRIBUTING.md

 2. Open `index.html` in your browser to run the application.
 3. Modify `*.tsx` files as needed.
 Changes will be reflected upon browser refresh.

-## Architectural Style
+## Architectural Constraints & Best Practices

+To ensure project stability, maintainability, and compatibility with our "zero-setup" environment, all contributors must adhere to the following constraints:

+### **1. Relative Import Paths Only**

+**This is a critical rule.** The project's simple environment does not use a build tool with path alias resolution (e.g., Webpack, Vite).
+Therefore:

+-   **DO:** Use relative import paths (`./`, `../`).
+-   **DO NOT:** Use absolute or aliased paths (e.g., `src/components/...` or `@/components/...`).

+Pull requests containing aliased paths will not be merged.
+This practice guarantees that the project runs correctly out-of-the-box in any browser without configuration.

+### **2. Clean Architecture**

 We adhere to the **Clean Architecture** pattern to ensure a clear separation of concerns.
-Please familiarize yourself with the structure outlined in the `Roadmap` module within the application:
+Please familiarize yourself with the structure:

 -   **UI Layer (`/components`):** Contains all React components.
 Should be unaware of business logic.
 -   **Application Layer (`/application/use-cases`):** Contains all application-specific business rules.